What Is Stoichiometry? The O Level Definition

 - The reactant with the smaller value is the limiting reagent

-- Use the moles of the limiting reagent to calculate the amount of product formed
+- Use the moles of the limiting reagent to calculate product formed

 Skill 5 — Work With Volumes of Gases